 Join us monthly to read and discuss texts that offer perspectives on the experiences of marginalized groups or individuals or histories of social (in)justice.
 We read both fiction and non-fiction, selected by our members, sparked by issues in our LWV Impact on Issues documents.
 Our discussions take place the first Wednesday of every month at 7:30 pm.

 Advance registration is required.
 We welcome all PWM League members; non-members are welcome if space permits.
 Free.

-At our monthly meetings, we often present a “query” or thought exercise intended to challenge first assumptions, generate curiosity, and sometimes adjust our perspectives.
+At our board meetings, we often present a “query” or thought exercise intended to challenge first assumptions, generate curiosity, and sometimes adjust our perspectives.
 Sometimes discussion is lively, sometimes reflective, and sometimes members pose questions for future discussion at a subsequent meeting.
 Most queries have a short reading (distributed with the meeting invitation) chosen to offer a provocative viewpoint or some historical background to stimulate ideas.
 Monthly meetings are open to members and prospective members.
 Check the calendar for upcoming meetings.

 Making Democracy Work is a group effort.
 We reach out to communities around us and to local organizations that serve those who may be marginalized by race, ethnicity, language, religion, culture or economic struggle, as well as to neighbors who are disengaged from the work democracy, such as voting and advocating for what their areas need.
 We register and educate voters, have conversations about the importance of local governments and voting in local elections, and seek to learn what about issues they most care about.